opengitorg/openmr-git-course/_episodes/03-history.md

 We can review the changes that we made using:

 ~~~
-$ gedit paper.md		# Cite previous studies in introduction
+$ atom article.md		# Cite previous studies in introduction
-$ gedit refs.txt		# Add the reference to the database
+$ atom refs.txt		# Add the reference to the database
 $ git diff 			# View changes
 ~~~
 {: .language-bash}